talkersource/talkersource.github.io/index.md

 Talker or MUD source code on that backup tape, Zip drive, or floppy diskette, we want to archive it here!

-New submissions, or comments/requests from code authors already included here, can reach us by [opening an issue on GitHub][gh-issue].
+New submissions, or comments/requests from code authors already in the archive, can reach us by [opening an issue on GitHub][gh-issue].

+Otherwise, feel free to take a trip down Memory Lane and read the [additional material][info] gathered in the course of building the main archive content.

+[info]: /info/
 [gh-issue]: https://github.com/talkersource/talkersource.github.io/issues/new

 <p style="font-size: 9pt;">